paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   Statistical data, if available in sufficient quantity

--   Design values, together with a statistical definition or interpretation (e.g. A- and B- value of material strength, typically defined as 1% and 10% fractile values, at 95% level of confidence)
+-   Design values, together with a statistical definition or interpretation (e.g. A- and B- value of material strength, typically defined as 1% and 10% fractile values, at 95% {term}`level of confidence <Level of confidence>`)

 -   Estimates (e.g. based on engineering judgement) for the mean value and/or coefficient of variation of the random variable distribution